genboy/Festival/README.md

 		/fe command AREANAME <add> COMMANDID COMMANDSTRING

 		'add' is the default for attaching a command on the 'enter' event.
-		Using 'enter', 'center' or 'leave' instead of 'add' attaches a new command to the given eventtype: i.e. /fe command <areaname> center <commandid> <commandstring>
+		Using 'enter', 'center' or 'leave' instead of 'add' attaches a new command to the eventtype: i.e. /fe command <areaname> center <commandid> <commandstring>

 	edit a command: